All Episodes

 Ain't shit I can do about it.

-Uh, but um within that universe of those 6.76 million, will be a lot of people that will need care for a long time.
+But within that universe of those 6.76 million, will be a lot of people that will need care for a long time.

-Uh then we do not know how that is going to express into the future in terms of birth defects.
+Then, we do not know how that is going to express into the future in terms of birth defects.

 And I also think that those birth defects will affect at least two subsequent generations for a lot of reasons that I'm not going to go into now.

-Um I've got to get through this real quick.
+I've got to get through this real quick.

 I've got real pressing issues on my time.

-Um his crew.
+And his crew.

 Anyway, so this is where we are at now.

-Uh we are at the point of this intersection of cycles.
+We are at the point of this intersection of cycles.

-Okay, that's go look it up, all right?
+Okay, that's, go look it up, all right?

 Especially for males.

-Uh it changes because universe basically said if you're not if you haven't bred, you know, you should have bred by now, uh we got to get rid of these enzymes, you can't keep them up the rest of your life.
+It changes because universe basically said, if you're not, if you haven't bred, you know, you should have bred by now.

-So uh so they do that.
+So they do that.

-Um you don't have to serve anymore in procreating.
+You don't have to serve anymore in procreating.

 Okay, this is when you reach your maturity.

-And to a certain extent, this is when males come out of puberty.
+And to a certain extent, this is when males come out of puberty and they reach into a certain segment of their life.

 His whole generation is in the Saturn return.